Code-Institute-Submissions/project-twitch/README.md

 ## UX

-This website is for s 25 year old, male streamer who has just made affiliate on Twitch and is now going for partner.
+This website is for a 25 year old, male streamer who has just made affiliate on Twitch and is now going for partner.

 They wanted an online profile which shows their streaming schedule, their gaming group NLG and a place for contact about business.